 The Naeroyfjord is one of the narrowest and most scenic fjords in Norway.
 With towering mountains, quaint coastal towns, and waterfalls, Naeroyfjord is definitely worth visiting.
 The Flåm Railway, also called Flåmsbana, has been described as the most beautiful train journey in the world (by Lonely Planet in 2014).
 It is a 20 km trip that connects Flåm and Myrdal and is one of the steepest routes in the world.

-Norway in a Nutshell is a packaged tour that is operated by Fjord Norway.
+Norway in a Nutshell is a packaged tour that is operated by Fjord Tours.
 The tour can start in Oslo, Bergen, Voss or Flåm and end either where you started or at one of its other destinations.
-For example, in just one day, you can take a train from Bergen to Voss, a bus from Voss to the Stalheim Hotel to enjoy the stunning view of the Naeroydalen valley, a bus ride on one of Northern Europe’s steepest roads (Stalheimskleiva), a cruise on Naeroyfjord & Aurlandsfjord, take the Flåm Railway to Myrdal, and then take a train onward to Oslo.
-It’s a big day and it also has a big price (NOK 2250), but includes your transportation across a large part of Norway.
+For example, in just one day, you can take a train from Bergen to Voss, a cruise on Naeroyfjord & Aurlandsfjord, take the Flåm Railway to Myrdal, and then take a train onward to Oslo.
+It’s a big day and it also has a big price (prices start at NOK 1880), but includes your transportation across a large part of Norway.

 To read more about Norway in a Nutshell, visit their website.

 You can piece together your own Norway in a Nutshell tour.
 Tickets can be purchased separately for the fjord cruise and the Flåm Railway.
-You provide your own transportation, doing the scenic drives on your own.
+You provide your own transportation (so you will need a rental car), doing the scenic drives on your own.
+If you do not have a rental car, you should book the official Norway in a Nutshell tour.

 Norway in a Nutshell on your own (with optional places to visit).